 Adding Heat & Insulation – Just like a heated garage, having a heated garden shed is a luxury.
 It is a way to ensure that the shed is usable throughout the long winter months in Minnesota.
 In-floor heating is a great option, since other types of heating elements may be an insurance concern.
 If you are planning on heating the shed, be sure to invest in adequate insulation.

 Windows – Windows add a lot to small spaces, and may eliminate the need for adding electricity.
 For types of windows, you can either opt for extremely functional windows – or ones that match your home.

-For more information on picking the right materials to match your home, contact our team at Midwest Exteriors Plus, serving Minnetonka and the surrounding area.
+For more information on picking the right materials to match your home, contact our team at Midwest Roofing, Siding & Windows, serving Minnetonka and the surrounding area.
 We offer many types of windows, roofs, and sidings to suit your home improvement needs.